-We currently have manufacturing facilities that are used for clinical-scale and commercial-scale manufacturing and processing, we plan to build a commercial-stage biologics manufacturing and clinical R&D center in New Jersey, and we are also constructing a new small molecule manufacturing campus in Suzhou, China.
-However, we continue to rely on outside vendors to manufacture supplies and process some of our medicines and drug candidates.
-For example, we have entered into a commercial supply agreement for tislelizumab with Boehringer Ingelheim Biopharmaceuticals (China) Ltd. ("Boehringer Ingelheim") and entered into a commercial supply agreement for BRUKINSA® with Catalent Pharma Solutions, LLC ("Catalent").
+Although we manufacture commercial supply of tislelizumab, zanubrutinib, and pamiparib at our manufacturing facilities in China, and are constructing a commercial-stage biologics manufacturing and clinical R&D center in New Jersey and a new small molecule manufacturing campus in Suzhou, China, we continue to rely on outside vendors to manufacture supplies and process some of our medicines and drug candidates.
+For example, we have entered into a commercial supply agreement for tislelizumab with Boehringer Ingelheim Biopharmaceuticals (China) Ltd. ("Boehringer Ingelheim") and entered into a commercial supply agreement for BRUKINSA with Catalent Pharma Solutions, LLC ("Catalent").
 In addition, we generally rely on our collaboration partners and their third-party manufacturers for supply of in-licensed medicines in China.
 We have limited experience in manufacturing or processing our medicines and drug candidates on a commercial scale.
-Additionally, we have limited experience in managing the manufacturing process, and our process may be more difficult or expensive than the approaches currently in use.
+Additionally, we have limited experience in manufacturing process, and our process may be more difficult or expensive than the approaches currently in use.